AndieWill510/tinydoor/Options/092-the-wrong-blend-will-drain-your-life.md

 Say no to one optional thing that costs like a required thing.

-This is not optimization culture.

-This is not hustle with a wellness sticker.

-This is learning which parts of your life give you back to yourself.
+This is not hustle culture: this is learning which parts of your life you give back to yourself.

 ## Mercy

 Your energy is not a luxury budget.

-It is the weather system your life has to live inside.
+It is the spoons you were given to live with.

 ---